AdobeDocs/experience-platform.en/help/web-sdk/commands/configure/edgedomain.md

 1. Locate the text field **[!UICONTROL Edge domain]**, then enter the desired value.
 1. Click **[!UICONTROL Save]**, then publish your changes.

-## Edge domain using the Web SDK JavaScript library
+## Configure an edge domain using the Web SDK JavaScript library

 Set the `edgeDomain` string when running the `configure` command.
 If you omit this property when configuring the SDK, it defaults to `edge.adobedc.net`.
 Set this value if you would like to override the domain that the Web SDK sends data to.